 - bargeboard as a guide.
-Do not push the louvre up too high so that it hits the roof.
+Don't push the louvre up too high so that it hits the roof.
 It should be in line with the lower point of the gable bargeboard (P15) peak. - 14.
 The two-roofline bargeboards (P17) are glued into place just underneath the roofline.
 They should be just in front of the winglets and 1/2mm back from the roof edge.
 See the photo below in step 15. - 15.
 There are ten roof overhang supports (P18) but only eight are needed.
 Extras are included in case you break or lose some.
 Place a dab of glue at each end of the angle support and attach it to the model using the photo below as a guide.

 Completed model before painting.

-Note the bump boards should not be glued in place until painting and weathering is completed.
-These were placed in their final positions to show you where they are on the model.
-End Boards can also be applied to each end as well.
+Note the bump boards should not

+be glued in place until painting

+and weathering is completed.
+This

+was for display purposes only.

-- 16. Glue the styrene rod into the centre line fold and when dry glue the paper ridge capping to the apex of the roof of the goods shed. - 17.
+- 16. Remove the ridge capping from the drinking straw and glue the wire into the centre line fold.
+When dry glue this assembly to the apex of the roof of the goods shed. - 17.
 The model should be painted and weathered at this stage before proceeding to step 18.
 Please see notes on weathering below. - 18.
 Glue the 4 smaller bump boards (P19) between the door edges and the sidewall ends using the photo of the completed model as a reference. - 19.
 The larger bump boards (P20) are for the end walls if required. - 20.
 Downpipes and guttering are not offered, as there are so many combinations.
 Photographs of your favourite shed will help here.
 The diagram below is some of the possible scenarios.